jeff8971/lab-analyzing-assembly/README.md

 You can read the file!
 That is half the battle.
 Now we are ready to define the estimator specifications.

 * Your program should output counts for ADD, SUB, MUL, DIV, MOV, LEA, PUSH, POP, and RET.
 * Your program should figure out the cycles for each command.
-You can use the following chart to match cycles on a per command basis
+You can use the following chart to match cycles on a per command basis (hint: these are already added as defines in your template)
   * ADD counts as 1 cycle
   * SUB counts as 1 cycle
   * MUL counts as 3 cycles